AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

 Class objects
 -------------

-A new type of type is introduce, the `class` type.
+A new type of type is introduced, the `class` type.
 This type operates similarly to tagged type (there are even situations where it can be derived from one) with a number of differences:

 - It's always a by-constructor type
 - It cannot have coextensions (so no access-type discriminants)
-- It primitives must follow the rules of First_Controlling_Parameter
+- Its primitives must follow the rules of First_Controlling_Parameter
 - It always follows the rules of Default_Dispatching_Calls
 - Primitives need to be declared within its scope - operations declared outside of its scope are not primitives.